shumwaymark/sentinelcam/README.rst

 SentienlCam endeavors to always capture as much image detail as possible.
 As noted above in the *Data Model* discussion, individual image frames require much more space than a compressed video format.
-A high capture rate provdes more data for analysis and modeling, reducing the likelyhood that key details might be missed.
-This also can allow for generating high quality full motion archival videos.
+The computer vision technology underpinning this design is baed on the analysis of two-dimensional images.
+A high capture rate provides more data for analysis and modeling, reducing the likelyhood that key details might be missed.
+This also allows for generating high quality full motion archival videos.

-Additionally, there can be multiple objects of interest moving through the field of view simultaneously.
-Collected logging data includes geometry, classification, and possibly labeling.
+There can be multiple objects of interest moving through the field of view simultaneously.
+Collected logging data can include geometry, classification, and possibly labeling.
 This could represent the aggregated results inferred from one or more deep neural networks whether collected in real time by an Outpost node, or produced by the Sentinel.
 Or both.

 It adds up in a hurry. *And the rest of the story...*